yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * Measurement - Making sure that all the above conditions are in fact true and perform as expected.

-This chapter will explore ways to make sure these conditions are maintained when loading and executing content on the web.
-These conditions most probably require changes in the way browsers load web content.
+This chapter will explore a strategy of how to make the best of these conditions and avoid any kind of delays or underutilization when delivering assets on the web.
+These conditions most probably require changes in the way browsers load your content.
 However, they cannot rely solely on that.
-In order for some of these conditions to be met, web content must also be changed.
+In order for some of these conditions to be met, web content must also be adjusted.

-At the same time, we will not cover all the above conditions.
-Specifically, the chapter will focus on resource loading and will leave CPU utilization, main-thread blocking avoidance and performance measurement to be covered elsewhere.
+At the same time, due to limitations in size we won’t be able to cover all of the above conditions and all the fine intricacies of all those particular cases.
+Specifically, the chapter will focus on all the ins and outs of resource loading and will leave CPU utilization, main-thread blocking avoidance and performance measurement aside.

 # Early Delivery
-“Early Delivery” means that useful-relevant content starts to be sent down to the browser shortly after the user performed some action that indicates that they are interested on that content, for example clicked on a link or typed something in their URL bar. (or even before that, if the application can have high enough confidence that they would)
+When it comes to web performance, our goal is usually seemingly obvious: we want _meaningful_ content to be accessible as fast as possible.
+As a part of it, usually we want the content to be delivered early.
+How early is early enough?
+Probably when relevant content starts to be sent down to the browser right away after the user performed some action that indicates that they are interested in that content.
+It could manifest itself in a click on a link or in typing something in the URL bar. (or even before that, if the application can have high enough confidence that they would — e.g. when a mouse pointer is located within a certain proximity of a button, e.g. 150px around it.).

 ## Protocol overhead
 Network protocols introduce overhead to network communication.
 That